-Corvallis area drivers love their cars.
+Corvallis area drivers love their vehicles.
 And one of the most enjoyable things about them is taking a road trip.
 Freedom from daily schedules, new sights and the open road – it's great!
-But there's nothing like car trouble to bring the fun to a grinding halt.
+But there's nothing like vehicle trouble to bring the fun to a grinding halt.

 Now Corvallis drivers can't always avoid problems, but you can take steps to reduce the probability of getting sidelined on your trip.
 The first step is to look at your trip plan from your vehicle's perspective.
 What kind of roads will you be traveling – winding Oregon byways?
 Purple mountain majesties or fruited plains?
 What weather conditions are you likely to encounter?
-How many miles will you travel each day?
-How much weight will you be hauling – passengers and luggage.
-Pulling a trailer, roof top carrier, or ATVs?
+How far will you travel each day?
+How much weight will you be hauling – passengers and luggage?
+Pulling a trailer, roof top carrier or ATVs?
 Will it be dusty?

 Prepared with answers to these questions, you can schedule a trip inspection at Clayton's Auto Service in Corvallis to help you prepare your vehicle for your big adventure.
 A lot of our Corvallis customers prefer to go through this exercise with their friendly and knowledgeable service advisor to get their input and make sure they haven't overlooked anything.

 A great place for Corvallis drivers to start is with the tires.
 Inspect them for tread wear and proper inflation.
 Is it time to rotate your tires?
 Replace them?
 Are they up to the job?
 You wouldn't want to drive regular highway tires on a muddy off-road adventure on Oregon rock-crawling trails.